idaholab/moose/framework/doc/content/getting_started/installation/cluster.md

 module avail
 ```

-Verify that somewhere among all the other modules installed, you see: 'moose-dev-gcc' among them.
+Verify that somewhere among all the other modules installed, you see: 'moose-dev-gcc'.

 ## Miniconda